 Visit Astra, the Open-Air Museum

-Astra Museum is dedicated to the traditional Romanian folk civilization and comprises more than 300 houses and traditional installations, stretching on an area of around 100 hectares.
+Astra Museum focuseson the traditional Romanian folk civilization and comprises more than 300 houses and traditional installations.
+It also stretches on an area of around 100 hectares.
 It’s a living museum, as craftsmen, cooks and people from the countryside are often invited here to revive the atmosphere from the traditional Romanian villages.
-Just a few kilometers from Sibiu downtown, the Museum can be reached easily by car, bus or by bike.
+Just a few kilometers from the downtown are, the Museum is accessible by car, bus or by bike.

 Try Sibiu’s nightlife